 Interim Vice President for Enrollment Management

-As Vice President for Enrollment, Paul monitors the comings and goings of students at Elizabethtown College.
-He works with the Office of Admissions and the Financial Aid Office to recruit and enroll new students of quality.
-Equally important is his responsibility for coordinating a team of faculty and staff from all corners of the campus to track and project campus-wide enrollment (retention and graduation) to promote and enable successful persistence for all Elizabethtown students.
+As vice president for enrollment, Paul monitors the comings and goings of students at Elizabethtown College.
+He works with the Office of Admissions and the Financial Aid Office to recruit and enroll new, quality students.
+Equally important is his responsibility for coordinating a team of faculty and staff members from all corners of the campus to track and project campus-wide enrollment (retention and graduation) to promote and enable successful persistence for all Elizabethtown students.

 Vice President for Student Life

-The Dean of Students is responsible for the administrative oversight and enhancement of the student learning/living environment.
-She reports to the Provost and Senior Vice President and collaborates with the Dean of Faculty.
-The Dean’s specific responsibilities include oversight of co-curricular programs and services including athletics, health services, diversity, student rights and responsibilities, religious life, residence life, and student activities.
+The dean of students is responsible for the administrative oversight and enhancement of the student learning/living environment.
+She reports to the provost and senior vice president and collaborates with the dean of faculty.
+The dean of student’s specific responsibilities include oversight of cocurricular programs and administrative services including athletics, campus security, student wellness, student rights and responsibilities, religious life, residence life, student activities and campus recreation.
 In addition, she oversees coordinated academic support services which are delivered through the Center for Student Success.
 The Center houses Academic Advising, Learning Services, Disability Services and the Office of International Students & Scholars.
 Additionally the Center for Student Involvement is also a part of Student Life.
 The Center for Student Involvement includes Career Services, Called to Lead Program, Purposeful Life Work and Ethical Leadership and the Center for Community and Civic Engagement.
 He is also a Core Team Member of the Emergency Management Group, and serves on several College committees, such as Facilities and Planning Construction Committee and the Hiring and Compensation Review Committee.
 He is the senior staff liaison to the Student Life Committee of the Board of Trustees.